Lon Warneke: Umpiring career

 Warneke first umpired a major league game in 1940, under unusual circumstances.
 A game on April 23 between the Cincinnati Reds and St. Louis Cardinals had been postponed, and when it was about to be played at Crosley Field on May 13, it was found that no umpires had been assigned by the National League.
 Umpire Larry Goetz, who lived in Cincinnati, was summoned to the ballpark and served as home plate umpire.
 Reds' coach Jimmie Wilson umpired at first base, and Warneke umpired at third base.
 The game ended as an 8–8 tie after 14 innings, called due to darkness.

 After his playing career ended, Warneke umpired in the Pacific Coast League for the 1946, 1947, and 1948 seasons.
 In 1949, he became a National League umpire, working that season on a three-man umpiring crew with Jocko Conlan and Bill Stewart.
 Warneke umpired through the 1955 season, working a total of 1055 games while making 44 ejections.
 He was an umpire for the 1952 All-Star Game and for the 1954 World Series; he was umpiring along the left field line when Willie Mays made "The Catch" on September 29, 1954.
 Warneke resigned as an umpire after the 1955 season.

 Later life and death

 Warneke was a businessman in Hot Springs, Arkansas, before serving as County Judge of Garland County, Arkansas, from 1963 to 1972.
 Warneke was elected to the Arkansas Sports Hall of Fame on January 19, 1961, and still leads all Arkansas players in many Major League pitching categories including wins, games started, innings pitched, complete games, and shutouts.
-Warneke died on June 23, 1976, at his home in Hot Springs; he is buried in Owley Cemetery in Montgomery County.
+Warneke died of a heart attack on June 23, 1976, at his home in Hot Springs; he is buried in Owley Cemetery in Montgomery County.
 On July 21, 2011, Warneke was posthumously inducted into the Reading Baseball Hall of Fame.